 Impulsive overspending during the holiday season has reached a level where it’s almost normal.
-From pressure to buy bigger presents each year to travelling further away then, of course, bigger parties with a wider selection of beer.
+From pressure to buy bigger presents each year to traveling further away then, of course, bigger parties with a wider selection of beer.

 It then comes as no surprise that stress and financial problems go together with the holiday season.

 We’ve collected a selection of actionable financial tips that will change all that and help you actually enjoy the holiday break.

 Before the commotion starts.
 You’re better off having a plan in place before the urge to spend recklessly catches up to you.
 January will thank you for doing so.

 A close look at the state of your trade business currently will help you to decipher which next step to take.

 For example, what kind of business are you running?
 Does your business activity peak at this time of the year?
 The wiser plan would be to build your holidays around any emergency work that might pop up unexpectedly.

 Give your mind a mental break by putting boundaries on the amount that you can safely spend.
 Creating a budget and sticking to it ensures that you still spend, yes, but make it to the point of enjoying your holiday.
 Keep in mind that the money you can realistically spend isn’t in no way part of the funds you set aside for bills.
 Money for gifts and beer can be money left over after paying for utilities OR money you’d have naturally used to buy your coffee or lunch on a regular workday.
 This only applies if you’re using cash and not letting it flow into your rent or transportation funds.
 The important thing is, to be honest about what you can spend instead of stifling other important items that need money such as a jacket and scarf for the upcoming autumn season.
 Set up limits to ensure you can buy gifts and keep your business and life in order.